-Selective Coding Description Axial Coding Customer Needs Customers' needs for WhatsApp services [•] Needs for WhatsApp communications WhatsApp communication product functions Communication n Value oThe product value of customers' WhatsApp [•] Practicability and effectiveness of WhatsApp communications [•] WhatsApp communication quality Service Value WhatsApp [•] WhatsApp communication service quality [•] The convenience and rapidity of WhatsApp Image Value Image and brand [•] Company image and brand Individual Value Individual cognition value of using WhatsApp Affections or benefits for WhatsApp communications Individual value Overall Customer Costs The money cost, time and strength cost, and the effort cost of using WhatsApp [•] The convenience and speed of WhatsApp Price sensitivity WhatsApp social Influential Factors The possible influences of intervening variables on promoting the use of smartphone mobile phones to customers [•] WhatsApp information gathering [•] Marketing strategies from system manufacturers individual value, overall customer costs, and influential factors.
+Selective Coding Description Axial Coding Customer Needs Customers' needs for WhatsApp services 'Needs for WhatsApp communications Communication Value oThe product value of customers' WhatsApp [•] WhatsApp communication product functions Practicability and effectiveness of WhatsApp communications 'WhatsApp communication quality Service Value The service value of the WhatsApp [•] WhatsApp communication service quality [•] The convenience and rapidity of WhatsApp Image Value Image and brand [•] Company image and brand Individual Value Individual cognition value of using WhatsApp Affections or benefits for WhatsApp communications Individual value Overall Customer Costs The money cost, time and strength cost, and the effort cost of using WhatsApp [•] The convenience and speed of WhatsApp Price sensitivity 'WhatsApp social Influential Factors The possible influences of intervening variables on promoting the use of smartphone mobile phones to customers 'WhatsApp information gathering [•] Marketing strategies from system manufacturers individual value, overall customer costs, and influential factors.
 Thus the "subjective selfconsciousness meaning" of customer value had been obtained in this study.